 A one-off appeal or properly embedded fundraising?
 We can help determine the right approach for your organisation – an approach that will make the most of your constituency of supporters, but one that is firmly rooted in the practical.

-With 25 years of fundraising experience in many different scenarios, we have a strong sense of what is possible and what isn’t.
+With over 30 years of fundraising experience in many different scenarios, we have a strong sense of what is possible and what isn’t.
 We’ll listen to you and we’ll ask you questions.

 Is your case strong enough?